 - a.
-When there is evidence that the stocks [and fisheries] are in states (as defined in Table 1 a, b. and c.) not previously considered to be plausible in the context of the management strategy evaluation (MSE); - b.
-When there is evidence that the data required to apply the management procedure (MP) are not [US: available or sufficient][EU: available] or are no longer appropriate (as defined in Table 1 b); and/or, - c.
-When there is evidence that total catch for either the West area or the East area is above the total allowable catch (TAC) for the respective area set using the MP(as defined in Table 1 c).
+When there is evidence that the stocks [and /or fisheries] dynamics are in states (as defined in Table 1 a) not previously considered to be plausible in the context of the management strategy evaluation (MSE); - b.
+When there is evidence that the data required to apply the management procedure (MP) are not <a href="US: available or sufficient] [EU: available], or are no longer appropriate (as defined in Table 1 b); and/or, - c.
+When there is evidence that total catch for either the West area or the East area is above the total allowable catch (TAC) for the respective area set using the MP (as defined in Table 1 c).

-2. Indicators for EC and process to determine if EC occur
+2. Indicators for ECECs and process to determine if ECECs occur

-In light of the principles specified in Section 1, the SCRS should use Table 1 below to evaluate annually whether ECs exist and will advise the Commission on such occurrence.
+In light of the principles specified in Section 1, the SCRS should use Table 1 below to evaluate annually whether ECs exist and will adviseinform the Commission enof such occurrence.
 Triggering an EC does not immediately result in TAC advice from the MP being rescinded; rather, it means that the SCRS needs to examine the indicators in Table 1 and determine if a change in advice is warranted.